-The response appeared to be durable, the researchers reported, with 95 patients experiencing remissions lasting longer than 6 months.
+The responses appeared to be durable, the researchers reported, with 95 patients experiencing remissions lasting longer than 6 months.

 The next question, according to Dr. Tam, should be, “Is this response rate better than what we would expect with ibrutinib?
-It would be hazardous to draw comparisons between the two drugs right now, especially given that there are two phase III studies comparing the two drugs head to head.”
+It would be hazardous to draw comparisons between the two drugs right now, especially given that there are two phase III studies comparing them head to head.”
 The studies are set to report results in the next few years.